 On Ferryhopper, you will find useful information about the town: beaches, nightlife, gastronomic delights, and ferries to/from Kusadasi.
-Check out all the available routes and book your ferry tickets with just a few clicks!
+Check out all the available routes and book your ferry tickets hassle-free.

 Panorama of the port of Kusadasi on a sunny day

 Vacation in Kusadasi

 Kusadasi is a popular tourist destination for visitors searching for affordable beach vacations in Turkey.
 Aside the impressive seafront, there are excellent shopping options and entertainment activities that draw visitors here.

 Thanks to its beautiful beaches, national parks, historical sites, bazaars, bustling nightlife, and sailing adventures, Kusadasi should be on your travel bucket list!

 You can reach Kusadasi by bus, plane, train, and by ferry!

 The main way to travel by ferry from Greece to Kusadasi is through Samos.
 Due to the island being only 17 nautical miles away, the duration of the ferry ride from Samos to Kusadasi is approximately 45 minutes.

 Although Kusadasi doesn’t have an airport, you can travel by plane to Izmir (ADB), which is located 80 km from Kusadasi and then get to the center of Kusadasi.
 For those who prefer the bus, you will find many local bus companies traveling to Kusadasi from major Turkish cities such as Izmir.

 If you are traveling by train to Kusadasi, your direct route will be Istanbul - Izmir and then Izmir - Selcuk.
 Selcuk is 20 km from Kusadasi and there are minibuses that leave Selcuk bus station every 20 minutes for Kusadasi.